MathBERT: A Pre-trained Language Model for General NLP Tasks in Mathematics Education: Related Work

-The further pre-training process has become popular in the past two years as it can usually achieve better results than fine-tuning only strategy.
-According to Gururangan et al. \cite{Gururangan2020DontTasks}, there are two styles of further pre-training on the original BERT \cite{Devlin2019BERT:Understanding}: (i) further pre-train the original BERT on a task-specific data set with tasks being text classification, question and answering inference, paraphrasing, etc. Gururangan et al. \cite{Gururangan2020DontTasks} call this kind of model Task-adaptive Pre-trained Model (TAPT). (ii) further pre-train the original BERT on a domain-specific data set with domains being finance, bio-science, clincal fields, etc. Gururangan et al. \cite{Gururangan2020DontTasks} call this kind of model Domain-adaptive Pre-trained Model (DAPT).
-These DAPT Models were often pre-trained on huge domain corpora (e.g. billions of news articles, clinical texts or PMC full-text and abstracts) and achieved state-of-art (SOTA) performance in their domains such as FinBERT \cite{Liu2020FinBERT:Mining}, ClinicalBERT \cite{Alsentzer2019PubliclyEmbeddingsb}, BioBERT \cite{Lee2020DataMining}, SCIBERT \cite{Beltagy2019SCIBERT:Text}.
-Other DAPT models such as E-BERT \cite{Zhang2020E-BERT:Reconstruction}, MelBERT \cite{Choi2021MelBERTTheories} (Methaphor Detection BERT) not only further pre-train but also modified the transformer architecture a bit to achieve a better performance for the domain related tasks.
-There are also a few works that focus on TAPT models.
-Sun et al. \cite{Sun2019HowClassification} proposed a detailed process on how to further a TAPT BERT model and fine-tune for classification task, achieving a new record accuracy.
-Shen et al. \cite{Shen2021ClassifyingBERT} pre-trained a TAPT BERT model to predict knowledge components surpassing the original BERT performance by about 2\% in accuracy.
-To compare the performance between DAPT and TAPT, DAPT models usually achieve better performance (1-8\% higher) than TAPT models \cite{Gururangan2020DontTasks}.
-However, TAPT requires less time and resource to train.
-In light of this finding, MathBERT is a DAPT model that is further pre-trained from the original BERT model on a huge mathematical corpus.
+The further pre-training process has become popular in the past two years as it is able to achieve better results than the fine-tuning only strategy.
+According to Gururangan et al. \cite{Gururangan2020DontTasks}, there are two styles of further pre-training on the BASE BERT \cite{Devlin2019BERT:Understanding}: (i) further pre-train the BASE BERT on a task-specific data set with tasks being text classification, question and answering inference, paraphrasing, etc. Gururangan et al. \cite{Gururangan2020DontTasks} call this kind of model a Task-adaptive Pre-trained ({\bf TAPT}) Model. (ii) further pre-train the BASE BERT on a domain-specific data set with domains being finance, bio-science, clinical fields, etc. Gururangan et al. \cite{Gururangan2020DontTasks} call this kind of model a Domain-adaptive Pre-trained ({\bf DAPT}) Model.
+Both TAPT and DAPT BERT models start the further pre-training process from the BASE BERT weights but pre-train on different types of corpora.
+TAPT BERT models pre-train on task-specific data, whereas DAPT BERT models pre-train on the domain-specific data before they are fine-tuned for use in any downstream tasks (see the process illustrated in Fig. \ref{fig:strategy}).